Chia Seed Pudding

 So, what do you think?

 Have you had chia seed pudding before?
 What do you think of it?
-I hope you’ll give this chocolate chia seed pudding recipe a go, and if you try I’d love to hear what you think in the comments below!
+I hope you’ll give this chocolate version a go, and if you try I’d love to hear what you think in the comments below!

 Chia Seed Pudding